City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `DB_PORT`: Database port.
 * `DB_USE_SSL`: If evaluates to true, database uses SSL.
 Defaults to empty (evaluates to false).
 * `DB_USERNAME`: Database user name.
+* `EMAIL_MOCK`: If evaluates to true, use a mock email service that only prints to logs and returns stub email and SES config.
 * `EMAIL_SOURCE`: Email address to be shown as sender address when seding emails from Amazon SES.
 * `EMAIL_RETURN_PATH`: Email where AWS error notifications/bounces are sent, such as invalid email addresses tms.
 * `ENABLE_SETUP_ENDPOINTS`: If "yes", allows creating a new admin via _registerAdmin_ endpoint and enables creating test junior data via endpoints.
 See the project root readme for details.